liubo110077/user_registration/README.md

 a.How to set up your development environment in your laptop
 1. Clone this repo to your laptop
 2. Import this project as a maven project into your workspace
-3. Start application by running Application class
+3. Start application by running com.pccw.user.registration.Application class

 b.How to run application by Docker